-The commentary to Guiding Principle 13 notes that companies can have negative impacts on human rights, either through their own activities or through their business relationships with other parties (...)
-The "activities" of companies include both actions and omissions; and their "business relationships" include relationships with business partners, entities in their value chain, and any other state or non-state entities directly related to their business operations, products or services.
+The commentary to Guiding Principle 13 notes that companies can be affected by adverse human rights impacts, either through their own activities or as a result of their business relationships with other parties (...)
+The 'activities' of business enterprises are understood to include both actions and omissions; and their 'business relationships' include relationships with business partners, entities in their value chain and any other non-State or State entities directly linked to their business operations, products or services".